Kron4ek/Wine-Builds/README.md

 **Staging** is Wine with Staging patchset, it contains many useful patches that are not present in a regular (vanilla) Wine, it adds new functions, fixes some bugs and improves performance in some cases.

 **Proton** is Wine modified by Valve, it contains many useful patches (primarily for a better gaming experience).
-This repo's Proton is almost the same as the Steam's Proton, but it doesn't require the Steam Runtime to work and it's intended to be used outside of Steam.
+The differences from Steam's Proton are the lack of the Proton's python script and the lack of some builtin dlls (like DXVK), as well as the build environment.

 **TkG** is Wine with Staging patchset and with many additional useful patches.
-Full list of patches is in the wine-tkg-config.txt inside the build directory.
+Full list of patches is in wine-tkg-config.txt inside the build directory.
 Compiled from [this sources](https://github.com/Tk-Glitch/wine-tkg).
 Main Wine-TkG repo is [here](https://github.com/Frogging-Family/wine-tkg-git).

----

-## Useful notes

-**ESYNC / FSYNC** improves performance in games by removing wineserver overhead for synchronization objects.

-**PBA** improves performance in many Direct3D games.

-**LARGE_ADDRESS_AWARE** is useful for 32-bit games hitting address space limitations.

----

-**ESYNC** can be enabled using WINEESYNC=1 environment variable, and it's also necessary to [increase](https://github.com/zfigura/wine/blob/esync/README.esync) file descriptors limits (soft and hard).
-If file descriptors limit is not high enough, then games will crash often.

-**FSYNC** can be enabled using WINEFSYNC=1 environment variable.
-At the moment FSYNC requires [patched kernel](https://steamcommunity.com/app/221410/discussions/0/3158631000006906163/).

-**PBA** can be enabled using PBA_ENABLE=1 environment variable.

-**LARGE_ADDRESS_AWARE** can be enabled using WINE_LARGE_ADDRESS_AWARE=1
-environment variable.

----

-**PBA** is present only in PBA builds.

-**ESYNC** is present in Proton and also in Improved and Staging builds since 4.6 version.

-**FSYNC** is present in Proton (4.11 and newer) and Improved (4.14 and newer) builds.

-**LARGE_ADDRESS_AWARE** is present in Proton and Improved builds.

 ---